Holding barbed wire

 Return to top

-Taking into account appeals, 59% of asylum applications submitted in 2017 to 2019 inclusive are estimated to have received a grant of asylum-related protection by May 2021 – up from 44% at initial decision
+Taking appeals into account, 66% of asylum applications submitted from 2018 to 2020 inclusive are estimated to have received a grant of asylum-related protection by June 2022 – up from 56% at initial decision

 All initial decisions by the Home Office on asylum claims can be appealed against, which ultimately increases the share of successful claims.
-Of all applications (main applicants) received in the three-year period from 2017 to 2019 with a known outcome as of May 2021 (this excludes withdrawn and pending applications), 44% resulted in a grant of asylum or other leave at initial decision.
+Of all applications (main applicants) received in the three-year period from 2018 to 2020 with a known outcome as of June 2022 (this excludes withdrawn and pending applications), 56% resulted in a grant of asylum or other permission to stay at initial decision.

-Over this period, 61% of initial decisions were appealed.
-Most appeals are against refusals, but some appeals are against positive decisions to seek a stronger form of permission to stay, such as refugee status rather than humanitarian protection (Home Office, 2022a).
-Of these appeals with a known outcome (excluding pending and withdrawn appeals), 44% were successful.
-This increased the grant rate from 44% at initial Home Office decision to 59% after appeal to the First-tier tribunal (Figure 5).
+Over this period, 57% of initial decisions were appealed.
+Most appeals are against refusals, but some appeals are against positive decisions to seek a stronger form of permission to stay, such as refugee status rather than humanitarian protection.
+Of these appeals with a known outcome (excluding pending and withdrawn appeals), 45% were successful.
+This increased the grant rate from 56% at initial Home Office decision to 66% after appeal to the First-tier tribunal (Figure 5).

 Figure 5

-For applications received in the decade from 2010 to 2019 with known outcomes as of May 2021, successful appeals increased success rates by between 12 and 21 percentage points each year (Figure 6).
+For applications received between 2011 to 2018 with known outcomes as of June 2022, successful appeals increased success rates by between 13 and 21 percentage points each year (Figure 6).
+Since 2019, the gap between initial grant rates and grant rates after appeal has significantly narrowed.
+This is because initial grant rates were already high and there were fewer appeals being submitted.

-Changes in grant rates following appeal are in part the result of changes in the success rate of appeals.
-The share of concluded appeals that were successful increased from a low of 19% in 2004 to a high of 49% in 2021 (Home Office, 2022b).
+Changes in grant rates following appeals are, in part, the result of changes in the success rate of appeals.
+The share of concluded appeals that were successful increased from a low of 19% in 2004 to a high of 49% in 2023.[1]

 Figure 6